GoogleChrome/web.dev/src/site/content/en/blog/better-responsiveness-metric/index.md

 We decided to include dragging as well since it has similar associated events and since it generally causes important UI updates to sites.
-But for our metric we intend to only consider the drag start and the drop - the initial and final parts of the drag.
+But for our metric we intend to only consider the drag start and the drag end - the initial and final parts of the drag.
 This is to make it easier to reason about as well as make the latencies comparable with the other interactions considered.
 This is consistent with our decision to exclude continuous events such as `mouseover`.

 We’re also not considering drags implemented via the [Drag and Drop API](https://developer.mozilla.org/en-US/docs/Web/API/HTML_Drag_and_Drop_API) because they only work